 - The nature of the scored ballot and the election process encourages candidates to reach out to all voters, not just their core and it also keeps them accountable to all voters if the want to seek re-election.

-- SRV-PR is non-partisan.
+- STAR-PR is non-partisan.
 You don't just vote the party line, you actually choose which individual candidates you like and evaluate them based on whatever criteria is most important to you.

 - Votes must be sent to a central location before they can be counted.
 This is true of all existing Proportional Representation systems.